 RCW 72.40.028 mandates that certificated staff at the Washington State School for the Blind receive salaries commensurate with the Vancouver School District.
 In September 2018 the district ratified contracts including a 21.5 percent increase to the wage scale.
 A consequence of these mandated increases is salary compression between instructional and administrative staff.
-Funding is provided to increase both instructional and administrative staff.
-Funding is provided to increase both instructional and administrative slaries to provide the required level of compensation for teachers and maintain an appropriate level of pay for administrators.
+Funding is provided to increase both instructional and administrative salaries to provide the required level of compensation for teachers and maintain an appropriate level of pay for administrators.
 (General Fund-State)